EllyPirelly/project-portfolio/README.md

 ### Preconditions

-- figure out design yourself
+- figure out design myself
 - figure out possible content
+- take care of images, svgs, et all myself
-- build this with HTML, SCSS, (plain) JavaScript
+- build this with HTML, SCSS, (vanilla) JavaScript - NONMODULAR
 - try out [parcel.js](https://parceljs.org/getting_started.html), as a less work intense bundler than Webpack

 ### How to run this?